CarlosJHdez/FIX-protocol-utils/README.md

 QuickFIX has been for years the golden standard for Open Source implementation of the FIX protocols, particularly useful has been the data dictionaries they have created in XML and the multiple bindings for multiple languages.

-In my opinion QuickFIX is geared towards client/server interactions, and less so towards manipulating, analyzing, converting, testing FIX protocol messages.
+In the author's opinion QuickFIX is geared towards client/server interactions, and less so towards manipulating, analyzing, converting, testing FIX protocol messages and dictionaries.

 This library intends to close that gap, and allow for developers, testers and sysadmins to deal with FIX messages easily and efficiently.